 If you’re a big enough YNAB nerd to dig deep into the YNAB lore, you’ll know that Jesse started selling YNAB (then an Excel spreadsheet) to fill a $350 shortfall in his family’s budget, a gap that could easily have been filled by a reasonable student loan.
 But since committing to debt payments was a non-negotiable for him, he turned to a side gig that ended up becoming something much, much more.
 Forcing himself to face the scarcity of his money led to Jesse finding a more creative solution, and thank goodness he did.

 My story is similar.
 All that time while I worked at the library, I had a side job teaching for an online high school.
 I took that job to help us save a 20 percent down payment on our house, a goal that felt as insurmountable as it felt important to me and my wife.
 Well, even after we achieved that goal, I kept the side job because I liked it, and it’s nice to have some extra money.

 When I quit my full-time job to work part-time with YNAB, that side job became a much more important source of income.
 If I didn’t have it, I might not have made the leap.
 Rather than taking on extra work, I could have borrowed that extra 20 percent on the house.
 It wouldn’t have been a big deal.
 But having a budget made me believe I could achieve that big goal, thus the side gig I would not have taken otherwise.
-I didn’t know it at the time, but embracing scarcity led to new opportunities down the line.
+I didn’t know it at the time, but embracing scarcity led to new long term opportunities down the line.